-Beyond 4-H, Katelynn is a senior at Houston High School, where she is a member of National Honor Society, captain of the volleyball team and active with the Houston FFA Chapter.
+Beyond 4-H, Katelynn is a senior at Houston High School, where she is a member of the National Honor Society, captain of the volleyball team, and active with the Houston FFA Chapter.
 Katelynn is also on the praise team at Lockington United Methodist Church.

 Award #3: Samantha Gaerke

-Samantha Gaerke has been a member of Russia Livestock 4-H Club for 13 years and is currently in the role of Secretary.
+Samantha Gaerke has been a member of the Russia Livestock 4-H Club for 13 years and is currently in the role of Secretary.
 She has taken a wide variety of projects including drawing, painting, photography, poultry, sewing, creative writing, and others.
-She has had the opportunity to participate both at county and state level competitions.
-She admits that her hardest project she ever took was sewing a Japanese Kimono.
+She has had the opportunity to participate both at county and state-level competitions.
+She admits that the hardest project she ever took was sewing a Japanese Kimono.
 Samantha has also been a member of the Shelby County Junior Leaders for 4 years and a Shelby County 4-H Camp Counselor for 3 years.
-In addition Samantha was a 2017 Ohio 4-H Citizen Washington Focus (CWF) Delegate.
+In addition, Samantha was a 2017 Ohio 4-H Citizen Washington Focus (CWF) Delegate.
 Samantha is currently serving her 2nd year on the Shelby County Junior Fair Board.